-The registration information of the users of the Partnership Platform for integration and the reception of refugees is required to create a user profile accessible from the members’ section of the Service, and for the management of customer relationships related to the Service.
+The registration information of the users of the Partnership Platform is required to create a user profile and for the management of customer relationships related to the Service.
 The contact information provided by users is not disclosed to third parties.
 The Partnership Platform complies with the EU’s General Data Protection Regulation and the Finnish Data Protection Act in its processing of personal data and the registration process.

 The Service Provider can collect data on how and when the Service is used, for example, data on the website from which the user arrived on the Service website, or the browser used by the user.
 The collected data is anonymous and cannot be used to identify individual users.
 The purpose of the collection of data is to analyse the use of the Service and to develop it to better serve its users.

 The Service Provider can send survey requests related to the development of the Service to the users of the Service.
-Users can prohibit the Service Provider from sending survey requests by enabling the ‘Do not send survey requests for Service development’ function in their profile, or by selecting the ‘I do not want to respond to surveys on the development of the Partnership Platform in the future’ option at the end of a survey they have already received.
+The user can prohibit future inquiries related to the development of the service by clicking the link at the end of the survey or by contacting the administrators of the Partnership Platform.

 6. Modification of the functions of the Service